Orbits of strongly solvable spherical subgroups on the flag variety: Weakly active roots and root systems

-\begin{remark} The set $-w_0(\grS)$ is the set of \textit{spherical roots} that is attached to $H$ as a spherical subgroup of $G$ following the theory of spherical varieties (see e.g. \cite[Theorem 1.3]{Kn3} for the general case, and \cite[Theorem 5.28]{Avd2} for strongly solvable spherical subgroups of $G$).
-The ``twist'' appearing here is due to the fact that in \cite{Avd2} the subgroup $H$ is assumed to be contained in the opposite Borel subgroup $B^{w_0}$. \end{remark}
+\begin{remark} Up to a twist, the set $\grS$ of Definition \ref{def:spherical-roots} is the set of the \textit{spherical roots} attached to $G/H$ following the theory of spherical varieties (see e.g. \cite[Theorem 1.3]{Kn3} for the general case, and \cite[Theorem 5.28]{Avd2} for the case where $H$ is a strongly solvable spherical subgroup).
+More precisely, if $\grS_{G/H}$ is the set of the spherical roots of $G/H$, then we have $\grS_{G/H} = -w_0(\grS)$: the twist appearing here is due to the equality of weight lattices $\calX(G/H) = -w_0\calX(B/H)$ proved in Proposition \ref{prop:B/H-toric} (for this reason the subgroup $H$ in \cite{Avd2} is assumed to be contained in the opposite Borel subgroup $B^{w_0}$). \end{remark}

-\begin{proposition} Given $I \subset \scrD^*$, we have
+\begin{proposition} Given $I \subset \scrD$, we have

 \end{proposition}